janknaup/sparkify/README.md

         * Submit Upgrade
     * frequencies of log event types - Defined as count / period for the events above per user
     * 1-hot encoded list of operating systems seen on userId - Obtained by splitting the user agent strings using a regular expression and pivoting the resulting column.
-The OS determination is not ideal, sicne user agent strings vary wildly, but the resulting strings are unique.
+The OS determination is not ideal, since user agent strings vary wildly, but the resulting strings are unique.
+      It should be noted that advancing browser versions can lead to these features becoming less relevant, the further the model training lies in the past, relative to new log data being analyzed.
-    * 1-hot encoded list of browser engines seen on userId - Same as operating system with the same problems.
+    * 1-hot encoded list of browser engines seen on userId - Same as operating system with the same limitations.

 User first- and last name, as well as song names are not evaluated here.
+While on a much larger data set, user names might allow some groupings by cultural or economic background, a set of only 225 users cannot possibly allow any meaningul results in this regard.
+Therefore, the user's names must be regarded as random with respect to preferences and churn likelihood.

 Song names would add a huge number of categorical variables and users outside the training set, on which the model would be used, are likely to have additional category levels.
+Once can imagine extensive NLP analysis of song names to determine preferred genres or other song-related features, but such anlysis would only really make sense in combination with databases of additional song data.

 Events interpreted as churn are deleted from the dataset:
 * Cancellation Confirmation